-Every piece of work.
-Fully accounted for.
+Every piece of work,

 Built-in accountability.
 No status meetings.